jindrichmynarz/dissertation/parts/fusion.md

 ## Fusion

-Data fusion can be defined as *"the process of integrating multiple data items representing the same real-world object into a single, consistent, and clean representation"* ([Bizer, Heath and Berners-Lee, 2009](#Bizer2009)).
+Data fusion can be defined as *"the process of integrating multiple data items representing the same real-world object into a single, consistent, and clean representation"* [@Bizer2009].
-In order to reach this goal, data fusion removes invalid or non-preferred data, so that *"duplicate representations are combined and fused into a single representation while inconsistencies in the data are resolved"* ([Bleiholder and Naumann, 2008](#Bleiholder2008), p.
-1:3).
+In order to reach this goal, data fusion removes invalid or non-preferred data, so that *"duplicate representations are combined and fused into a single representation while inconsistencies in the data are resolved"* [@Bleiholder2008, p.
+1:3].
 Fusion of RDF data can be considered a counter-measure to the effects of the principle of *Anyone can say anything about anything* (AAA).
-As Klyne and Carroll state, *"RDF cannot prevent anyone from making nonsensical or inconsistent assertions, and applications that build upon RDF must find ways to deal with conflicting sources of information"* ([2002](#Klyne2002)).
+As Klyne and Carroll state, *"RDF cannot prevent anyone from making nonsensical or inconsistent assertions, and applications that build upon RDF must find ways to deal with conflicting sources of information"* [-@Klyne2002].

 In line with the principle of separation of concerns, data fusion expects equivalence links between conflicting identities to be provided.
 However, it is not limited to a mechanical application of the equivalence links produced by linking.
-Its particular focus *"lies in resolving value-level contradictions among the different representations of a single real-world object"* ([Naumann et al., 2006](#Naumann2006), p.
-22).
+Its particular focus *"lies in resolving value-level contradictions among the different representations of a single real-world object"* [@Naumann2006, p.
+22].

 Viewed from the perspective of data fusion, linking is a way to discover identity conflicts.
 Identity conflicts arise when a single entity is provided with multiple identities.